-The properties for the new IP rule will appear.
-In this example, we will call the rule lan_to_wan.
-The rule Action is set to NAT (this is explained further below) and the Service is set to http which is suitable for most web browsing (it allows both HTTP and HTTPS connections).
-The interface and network for the source and destinations are defined in the Address Filter section of the rule.
+The properties for the new object will appear.
+In this example, the policy will be called lan_to_wan.
+The Service is set to http-all which is suitable for most web browsing (it allows both HTTP and HTTPS connections).

-Name: lan_to_wan]
+Name: lan_to_wan

-Action: NAT -
+Action: ALLOW

 Interface Network

-Source: 📑 G1 👻 G1_net ▼
+Source: 📑 G1 - 4 G1_net

-Destination: 📑 G2 👻 u all-nets
+Destination: G2 + 4 all-nets Ŧ

-Service: 🗟 http-all 👻
+Service: 🗟 http-all -

-The destination network in the IP rule is specified as the predefined IP4 Address object all-nets.
+The destination network is specified as the predefined IP4 Address object all-nets.
 This is used since it cannot be known in advance to which IP address web browsing will be directed and all-nets allows browsing to any IP address.
-IP rules are processed in a top down fashion, with the search ending at first matching rule.
-An all-nets rule like this should be placed towards the bottom or at the end of the rule set since other rules with narrower destination addresses should trigger before it does.
+IP rule sets are processed in a top down fashion, with the search ending at first matching entry.
+An all-nets entry like this should be placed towards the end of the rule set since other rules with narrower destination addresses should trigger first.